Kenner82/kickstarter-analysis/README.md

 ## Analysis and Challenges

 ### Analysis of Outcomes Based on Launch Date
-Using information provided on the details of 4,114 Kickstarter compaigns, data was first analyzed using a pivot table to determine the number of successful, failed, and canceled campaigns based on the months in which they were launched.
+Using information provided on the details of 4,114 Kickstarter compaigns launched between 2009-2017, data was first analyzed using a pivot table to determine the number of successful, failed, and canceled campaigns based on the months in which they were launched.
 It was further filtered by Parent Category to view only results labeled "theater".
 The option to filter by Year was also included, though not used in this analysis.

 This data was visualized with a line graph.